-To be in good mental health, you have a state of well-being where you’re aware of your own abilities, can cope with the usual stresses of life, work productively and fruitfully, and are able to make a positive contribution to your community.
+To be in good mental health, you have a state of well-being where you’re aware of your abilities, can cope with the usual stresses of life, work productively and fruitfully, and can make a positive contribution to your community.

 Ageing is a normal phenomenon that most of us will experience.
 However, everyone adapts to ageing differently.

 Many people cope quite well, surrounding themselves with family and friends and engaging activity as they age that result in fulfilment and peace of mind.

 But quite a lot of people don’t.